Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/p/PyTorch/USER.md

 -B /pfs,/scratch,/projappl,/project,/flash,/appl
 ```

-Note that the list recommended bindings may change after a system update.
+Note that the list recommended bindings may change after a system update or between containers.
+E.g.,
+the containers provided since early 2025 already contain their own `libcxi.so.1` but the container
+is configured in such a way that binding the one from the system will do no harm.
+Some containers
+in the past also required binding `/usr/lib64/libjansson.so.4` but there is now a version in the
+newer containers, and overwriting that version may in fact create incompatibilities with other
+software in the container.

 If you want to quickly check what Python packages are available in the containers in those directories,
 you don't need all the bind points and a quick